Yangon, Myanmar

 In 2005, Myanmar's dictatorial government inaugurated a bizarre and nearly deserted new capital.
 Exotic, cosmopolitan life remains intact in Yangon, Burmese's largest and most fascinating city.

-It was as casual as it was rewarding.
-The first time we entered Myanmar coincided with the release day of Aung San Suu Kyi, The Lady, as the Burmese like to call their savior.
+The first time we entered Myanmar coincided with the day of the release of Aung San Suu Kyi, The Lady, as the Burmese like to call their savior.

 The people of this shackled country, already gentle and warm, lived then a renewed hope and gave long smiles that the urge to sell the services of guides, handicrafts, souvenirs, whatever, did not seem to affect.